-Moved by Trustee Lyra Evans, seconded by Trustee Boothby, THAT the agenda be approved.
+Moved by Trustee Lyra Evans, seconded by Trustee Boothby,

 - 3. Evidence of Practice Dorothy Baker - 3.1 Report 20-023, Evidence of Practice, Vimy Ridge Public School (D. Baker, ext.
 8886)

 The Board had before it Report 20-023 presenting information on the commitment to environmental stewardship at Vimy Ridge Public School.